This course includes all 10 modules of this course series and covers the following topics:

 1. Demonstrate understanding of the primary features of feedback & conferences.

-2. Explain Model of Social Cognition.
+2. Define Model of Social Cognition.

 3. Identify the supervisor's role in conferences.

-5. Become familiar with the feedback & conference plan.
+5. Summarize the feedback & conference plan.

 Module Five